 - adult learning centres

 - employment centres

 We can help you find a centre in your community.

 Contact us now to refer you to any of these near you!

 Read FCAC newsletters about money education programs, workshops, and tools

 CFCS is a non-profit credit counselling agency that can help you with a debt management plan.

 200-305 Broadway Winnipeg MB R3C 3J7

 (Corner of Broadway and Donald.
-2nd floor right above the Starbucks)
+Up on the 2nd floor)